 Engagement impacts ROI.
 And you need to take advantage of this tool — improve on the content to get more engagement and eventually conversions.

 There are more than 3 billion people that use social media and Facebook remains to be number one.
-Also, 73% of marketers believe that social media marketing is highly effective.
-This is why you need to also track this as it impacts your ROI, too.
+73% of marketers believe that social media marketing is highly effective, which is why you need to also track this as it impacts your ROI, too.

 Google Analytics can tell you which social media channels are most effective in your content marketing.
 Some of your sales may also come from social media.